intel/intel-xai-tools/docs/design/index.md

 The explainer CLI provides both import and export subcommands so that development of a given explainer can be decoupled from using the explainer.

+### Version Compatibilities

+Because there is a strong likelyhood that different explainers may require different versions of python packages, isolating these package dependencies within the explainer plugin avoids runtime errors related to version incompatabilities.

 ## Plugin Design

 The native python plugin architecture provides a way to add specific functionality to a framework at runtime.
 In this case there are many different types of explainers that need to be added to a general workflow framework.
 Explainer uses python's Loader so that different explainable implementations can be loaded into the current environment.